Kondwani1988/hyperskill_git/ReadMe.txt

 ## Conclusion

 Project ShadowLink is not just a cybersecurity tool---it's a digital fortress designed to combat modern cyber warfare.
-If successful, Sentinel-X will revolutionize cybersecurity**, making digital environments safer for corporations, governments, and individuals worldwide.
+If successful, Sentinel-X will revolutionize cybersecurity, making digital environments safer for corporations, governments, and individuals worldwide.

 ---

-ShadowLink* - A digital fortress against modern cyber warfare. 🚀💻
+ShadowLink - A digital fortress against modern cyber warfare. 🚀💻